didomi/challenges/backend/README.md

 - Ask you general technical questions related to your project and backend architecture
 - Do an architecture exercise where you will sketch out an architecture (think about APIs, clients, queues, jobs, etc) using <http://draw.io/>, <http://miro.com/> or a similar tool of your choice

-A few examples of the topic that we like to discuss in more details:
+A few examples of the topics that we like to discuss in more detail:

 - API formats and documentation
 - Schema management and migrations